 The United States and Korea reached an equivalency arrangement on processed organic food products in 2014.
 Under the arrangement, certified organic products in the U.S. may be sold as organic in the Korean market and display the Korean organic logo, and vice versa for Korean products.
-The scope of the arrangement is as below:
+The arrangement covers products which: